mrpossoms/libnn/README.md

 ### _Network Declaration_

-A libnn neural network is composed of `nn_layer_t` instances, which in turn contain a handful full of matrices.
+A libnn neural network is composed of `nn_layer_t` instances, which in turn contain a handful of matrices.
 When defining a network architecture there are only a few that you need to be concerned with. `w` the connection weights, `b` the biases, and `A`, a pointer to the vector of activations for that layer.
 The network should be defined as an array of `nn_layer_t` instances, with the final layer being empty to act as a terminator.
 The flow of activations follows the order of the layers defined in the array.

 ```C
 mat_t x = {